Intro to UI Design Patterns

 - Crate and Barrel

-Let's look at two of the Shopping Cart examples listed above and go a little further to deconstruct how they solved this specific need and how this reflects the pattern.
+Let's look at 2 of the Shopping Cart examples listed above and go a little further to deconstruct how they solved this specific need and how this reflects the pattern.

 In both of these examples, the design pattern is based on using the shopping cart as a metaphor for temporarily holding things you are going to purchase.
 There's a common iconography that's been established, there's usually an indicator of the number of items being held, and an assumption that the next step is to "check out" as one would do in the physical world at a store.